 Relax after your flight at the Cairns Lagoon Swimming Pool

-This morning you'll be picked up from your hotel and whisked to the airport for your flight to Cairns.
+This morning, you'll be picked up from your hotel and whisked to the airport for your 3.5-hour flight north to Cairns.
 Lying at the center of a tropical paradise on the shores of Trinity Bay and known as the city "where the rainforest meets the reef," Cairns is the gateway to the 100-million-year-old Wet Tropics World Heritage Rainforest and the Great Barrier Reef.

 After an energetic few days, enjoy some family downtime before heading out to get your bearings.
 Take a stroll along the central esplanade, where you'll find bustling weekend markets, great food options, and the Cairns Lagoon Swimming Pool.
 Relax on the grassy knoll as you watch the kids splash in the shallows and take a dip to cool off before making your way to the City Botanic Gardens.
 Stroll along the Rainforest Boardwalk and meander through Centenary Lakes before dining at one of the numerous international cafés and restaurants.